Subscribe to Nett

 Jose: We’ve got two businesses: the first is a hair salon in Paddington and the second is a hair product company.

 The salon’s unique selling point has always been that we use ammonia-free, natural dyes and products.
-We’re redoing our Atlantis Hair salon website at the same time as launching our Original & Mineral website, which is a range of ammonia-free colours and hair care products.
+We’re redoing our Atlantis Hair salon website at the same time as launching our Original & Mineral website, which is a range of ammonia-free colors and hair care products.

 We didn’t have a big budget and we wanted to get the message of the brand across in a unique way.
 We want to create an online community of salon owners who use the products and to start a conversation with us and each other.